-LED TVs are the same as LCD sets, but the back-light lamps are replaced by tiny light emitting diodes (LEDs), which illuminate the screen for the picture to be formed.
+LED TVs are the same as LCD sets, but the backlight lamps are replaced by tiny light emitting diodes (LEDs).
+These illuminate the screen for the picture to be formed.

 This technique, also known as 'micro dimming', varies the backlight in different parts of the screen to give darker, richer blacks and brighter whites where needed.

 Organic light emitting diode (OLED) TVs don’t need a backlight and so can be thinner even than LEDs.
 Since each individual bulb in the panel can be switched on and off, OLED TVs can display deeper black levels than any current screen type.
-Find out more about this new display technology in our guide.

-Some PVRs let you store up to 1TB of content and even pause live television.
+Some PVRs let you store up to 2TB of content and even pause live television.
 More and more TVs these days have PVR functionality built-in to the set, meaning you can attach a hard disk drive into the USB port and then access many of the features of a separate PVR.
-Find out .

 The Q in QLED stands for quantum dot technology, where the back-light shines through a layer of quantum dots to produce colour supposedly allowing for increased brightness over OLED sets.

 Stands for standard definition, which is the lowest quality content you can watch on broadcast TV.

 You can stream movies on Netflix, catch up on TV shows via BBC iPlayer, download games, make Skype calls, interact with friends on Facebook and Twitter, or even surf the web using a browser.
-For more, see our guide on

 A low-frequency subwoofer is a complete speaker system dedicated to reproducing the low-pitched audio, bass sound.